 External Employment for Classified Staff

 It is also the University’s policy to provide reasonable accommodations and academic adjustments, when appropriate, to individuals with disabilities, individuals observing religious practices, individuals who have pregnancy, childbirth, or related medical conditions, or victims of domestic violence/stalking/sex offenses.
 The process for addressing these issues is set forth in CUNY’s Procedures for Implementing Reasonable Accommodations and Academic Adjustments.

-For the Policies and Procedures on Equal Opportunity & Nondiscrimination and Sexual Misconduct and Procedures for Implementing Reasonable Accommodations and Academic Adjustments, please visit CUNY’s “Enough is Enough: Combating Sexual Misconduct” webpage at: http://www1.cuny.edu/sites/title-ix/campus/university/.
+To access CUNY’s Policies and Procedures on Equal Opportunity & Nondiscrimination and Sexual Misconduct and Procedures for Implementing Reasonable Accommodations and Academic Adjustments, please visit CUNY’s “Enough is Enough: Combating Sexual Misconduct” webpage at: http://www1.cuny.edu/sites/title-ix/campus/university/.

 The following person has been designated at the Central Office to handle inquiries and complaints relating to CUNY’s Policy on Equal Opportunity and Nondiscrimination as well as CUNY’s Policy on Sexual Misconduct, and to ensure compliance with CUNY’s Reasonable Accommodations and Academic Adjustments Procedures: